mafintosh/cat/README.md

 # cat

-cat takes an scheme based url and reads it's endpoint. it's available through npm
+cat will read the contents of an url. it's available through npm

 	npm install cat